FormidableLabs/victory-docs/src/pages/guides/events.md

 ---
 # Events

-Victory uses a flexible event system that is completely agnostic of event type.
+Victory uses a flexible event system that is agnostic of event type.
 Browser events like `onClick` are handled identically to mobile touch events like `onPressIn`.
 Victory's event system allows users to attach events to any rendered element, and trigger mutations on any other rendered element.

 This guide will demonstrate how to use Victory's event system within a single component, between several components nested within wrapper components like `VictoryChart` or `VictoryGroup`, and between several components using the `VictorySharedEvents` wrapper.
 This guide will also explain how to bypass Victory's event system entirely, and attach simple events directly to rendered components.